tony-sull/astro-navigation/README.md

 <style>
 ```

 Each markdown or MDX file should include `navigation.order` in its frontmatter.
 This order is used to sort sibling pages.
-Nesting is based on the `url` provided by `Astro.glob()` and can be overridden with a `permalink` frontmatter property, if needed.
+Nesting is based on the `url` provided by `Astro.glob()` and can be overridden with a `navigation.permalink` frontmatter property, if needed.

 ```
 ---